hoc-labs/chrome-dev-tools-intro/README.md

 ## Questions
-Open the file questions.txt in the project foler and answer each question on the line following the question.
+Open the file questions.txt in the project folder and answer each question on the line following the question.

 ### A (add), C (commit) P (push)
 Your project now contains a modified questions.txt file.
 Turn in your assignment by following the ACP git commands.